 Bacon County is located in south-central Georgia.
-The County Seat is Alma and the largest city is Alma. https://georgia.gov/cities-counties/bacon-county The 2014 population estimate is 11,281 and the 2010 census population was 11,096.
+The County Seat is Alma and the largest city is Alma.
+The Official Web Site is located at https://georgia.gov/cities-counties/bacon-county.
+The 2014 population estimate is 11,281 and the 2010 census population was 11,096.
 The land area is 258.58 square miles and there are 42.9 persons per square mile.

 81.4% of the population is White, 16.3% is Black or African American, 7.5% is Hispanic or Latino, 0.5% is Asian, 0.4% is American Indian or Alaska Native, 0.1% is Native Hawaiian or Pacific Islander, and 1.3% is two or more races.
 72.2% have a high school degree or higher, and 12.1% have a Bachelor degree or higher.